David Lloyd Leisure Tax Strategy

-We are Europe’s largest group of premium racquets, health and fitness clubs operating clubs in the UK and mainland Europe and employing over 7,000 people.
+We are Europe’s leading premium health and wellness group, and employ nearly 10,000 people.
 We are committed to appropriate tax governance as set out below.

 As a result of business activities throughout the UK and in mainland Europe, we pay (directly or indirectly) substantial and varied taxes including corporate income taxes, VAT and employment taxes in all jurisdictions as required.

 Governance in relation to taxation

 Ultimate responsibility for The Group’s tax strategy and compliance rests with The Board of Deuce Midco Limited (Deuce Topco Limited is a parent of Deuce Midco Limited), as delegated to the Chief Financial Officer (“CFO”).

 The Board ensures that The Group’s tax strategy is one of the factors considered in all significant business decisions.

 We manage tax risks and tax costs in a manner consistent with applicable regulatory requirements and with shareholders’ best long-term interests, taking into account operational, economic, and reputational factors.
 We seek to reduce the level of tax risk arising from our operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect compliance with our tax obligations.Our approach to taxation is reviewed periodically in light of changes to: